MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/exchange-remote-connectivity-analyzer-tool.md

 > At this time the Microsoft Remote Connectivity Analyzer tool doesn't support Microsoft 365 Government environments (GCC or GCC High).

 # More information
 Remote Connectivity Analyzer is a free connectivity test platform for cloud-based services and on-premises technologies.
-It tests the It tests the availability of the remote endpoint for expected behavior by acting on those services from the Internet.
+It tests the availability of the remote endpoint for expected behavior by acting on those services from the Internet.

 # How to run Remote Connectivity Analyzer Diagnostics
 1. Open a web browser, and then browse to [Microsoft Remote Connectivity Analyzer](https://testconnectivity.microsoft.com/)